openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 Newly defined endpoints are the following:

 * Issuance Initiation Endpoint: An endpoint exposed by the Wallet that allows an issuer to initiate the issuance flow.
-* Credential Endpoint: An OAuth 2.0-protected endpoint exposed by the Issuer and used to issue verifiable Credentials.
+* Credential Endpoint: An OAuth 2.0-protected endpoint exposed by the Issuer and used to issue verifiable credentials.
+Both just-in-time and deferred issuance are supported.
-* Deferred Credential Endpoint: this endpoint is used for deferred issuance of verifiable Credentials.

 Existing OAuth 2.0 mechanisms are extended as following: